OAuth 2.1 · OpenID Connect · WebAuthn

 OpenID Connect

 Full OIDC support: discovery document, JWKS endpoint, signed ID tokens, and UserInfo endpoint.
-Drop BlackWall behind any OIDC-aware application without touching a line of auth code.

 Multi-tenant project isolation

 Organisations, projects, users, and OAuth clients are fully isolated.
 Every issued token carries project context.
-Run your entire product portfolio from a single BlackWall instance.

 Named privilege levels